-Taking time out from the rigors of daily life are what wellness holidays are all about and here in NL you’ll experience that life-enriching one.
+Taking time out from the rigors of daily life are what wellness holidays are all about.
+Here in NL you’ll experience that life-enriching wellness travel escape.

 Whether it’s relaxing excursions or more active fit travel you seek, NL’s stunning, rugged terrain, endless coastlines and fresh sea salt air alone will invigorate your spirit and re-energize your body.

-Our province is truly inundated with historic towns and quaint fishing villages nestled along pristine, isolated coves, inlets, bays, guts, tickles, and fjords.
+Our province is truly inundated with historic towns and quaint fishing villages.
+All nestled along pristine, isolated coves, inlets, bays, guts, tickles, and fjords.
 Relaxation, enlightenment, and tranquility are at every stage of your stay here.

 Fused with a more traditional, slower pace of life, NL is that ideal mix for you to embrace life balance, personal sense of well-being and physical health.

-Here are three of our favorite wellness stays, all of which are a mere 1-hour drive from St. John’s.
+Here are three of our favorite wellness travel escape stays, all of which are a mere 1-hour drive from St. John’s.

 Ocean Delight Cottages